chlaudon/tips/wsl.md

 * Look for `LxssManager`, get process ID
 * Go to Windows task list, Details pane, find process and kill it

+OR, run Powershell in Admin mode

+`Get-Service LxssManager | Restart-Service`

 OR

 In Powershell, `wsl --shutdown`